alexisbellido/flask-pubsub/README.rst

 Publisher and subscriber with Flask and Redis
 ==================================================================

 A simple publisher subscriber API using Python, Flask, Redis and Docker.
-Please see the installation instructions below in the next section.
+Please see the installation instructions in the next section.

 I'm keeping track of subscribing and publishing to channels using Redis and `Redis-py <https://github.com/andymccurdy/redis-py/#publish--subscribe>`_.
 If you open the Redis client and `subscribe to a channel <https://redis.io/topics/pubsub>`_ corresponding to a topic you'll see the messages.